Simonkipkurui/Ipomea-distribution-modelling/README.md

 # 🌿 Species Distribution Modelling of *Ipomoea* Species in Kenya's🌍
-# 🌍 Species Distribution Modelling of Aloe Species in Kenya's ASAL Regions

----

 ## 📘 Abstract

 This project applies advanced species distribution modelling (SDM) techniques to assess the historical, current, and future potential distribution of **Ipomea plant** in **Kajiado**.
 Ipomea  plants are invasive threathening other speceis